ovh/docs/pages/platform/public-cloud/increasing_public_cloud_quota/guide.en-ca.md

 ![raise-pci-quota](images/raisepciquota2021b.png){.thumbnail}

  Next, click on the drop down arrow next to "Select the volume" to view the list of quotas currently available to upgrade your resources to.
-This section also shows the amount to pay in order benefit from these resources.
+This section also shows the amount to pay in order to benefit from these resources.

 ![select quota](images/selectquotas.png){.thumbnail}

-The table below shows the resources your get for each volume:
+The table below shows the resources you get for each quota:

 |Quota|Instances|CPU/Cores|RAM|Volume Size|Volumes|Snapshots|
 |---|---|---|---|---|---|---|